“Take no part in the worthless deeds of evil and darkness; instead, rebuke and expose them.”

 Defensa Sa Sarili.
 Filipino doctors, priests, journalists and accountants are now allowed to arm themselves while at work under a controversial new gun law that took effect in their country in 2014.

 The fact that journalists and news media organizations have apprehension about violent attacks is legitimate, however.
 In the current climate, there is motivation for terrorists, political zealots, the mentally ill and others to attack journalists.
 It is unknown how many U.S. journalists carry a gun for safety.
 Many members of the press write articles against guns and claim it is just plain wrong or dangerous to be armed.
-Nevertheless, we know some say one thing and still carry.
+Nevertheless, we know some say one thing and do something else.
+Some journalists carry a gun and others have security professionals that provide armed protection.
 Lawyers and judges are also at risk.
 Everyone benefits from the right to bear arms!

 Autodefensas.
 A movement began in Michoacán, Mexico several years ago showed amazing success at opposing the cartel violence that was allegedly condoned by the Mexican government.
 The citizen volunteers, known as a Autodefensas, were so successful in opposing the cartels with road blocks, arrests and armed opposition to cartel operations that the government could not stop them.
 The Mexican government eventually legalized the Autodefensa groups and invited them to partner with the government.